samplesizeofone/linkless/content/posts/war-stories-1.md

 Call crashed on the Cyrix 686 because it didn't implement the RDTSC (Read Timestamp Counter) instruction supported by Intel chips.
-But thanks to someone fluent in French (and Google's primitive ability to do French to English word substitution), we found out that the RDTSC instrution was not necessarily critical to a program's execution and could be patched with two no-ops (a no-op being a single byte instruction, and RDTSC spanning two).
+But thanks to someone fluent in French (and Google's primitive ability to do French to English word substitution), we found out that the RDTSC instruction was not necessarily critical to a program's execution and could be patched with two no-ops (a no-op being a single byte instruction, and RDTSC spanning two).